 China is the world’s second-largest economy.
 What happens there has broad implications for business across the globe.
 But this virus — and those that undoubtedly will follow — won’t stop us.
 The world is going to continue to do business, and that business includes face-to-face events.
 With growth comes risk.
 We need to be prepared for whatever challenges come our way.

-Seeking to help provide business events strategists with access to the most reliable sources of information during this crisis, PCMA has created a website page: pcma.org/ coronavirus-business-events-professionals-need-to-know-faq.
+Seeking to help provide business events strategists with access to the most reliable sources of information during this crisis, PCMA has created a website page, What Business Events Professionals Need to Know About the COVID-19.
 The page provides facts, figures, and the latest news about COVID-19 and its impact on our industry.